jlparkI/AntPack/README.md

 v0.4 contains a bug fix for VJ gene assignment for numbering schemes *other* than IMGT.
-If perforiming VJ gene assignment with numbering schemes *other* than IMGT, please prefer v0.4 to prior versions.
+If perforiming VJ gene assignment with numbering schemes *other* than IMGT, please prefer v0.4 to prior versions. v0.3.8.6 (open-source) has been updated with this bug fix as well.

 The API for the SequenceScoringTool and humanization has been updated and streamlined so if you are scoring sequences for humanness or humanizing them please see the updated section of the docs.